 I wrote!
 Reader NotesGo to section

-It looks the same, but it's not.
-It's one thing to tell you he's a jerk, another very It 'sdifferent to be called a duper.
-A fool is acceptable , he's even sympathetic, affectionate.
-“Oh, you're a boludoooo,” they can tell us without being offended.
-Even ourselves can say, “ What a boldface I am !
-“When we're wrong, we forget something or screw up.
-Boludo does.
+It seems the same thing, but it's not.
+It's one thing to tell you he's a boludo , quite another is that they tell you hairy .
+A boludo is acceptable , he's even nice, affectionate.
+“Oh, you're a boludoooo,” you can tell us without being offended.
+Even we ourselves can say, “ What a boluda I am !
+“When we were wrong, we forget something or we screw up.
+Boludo yes.

 Publication Date: 18/11/2019

 We suggest you continue reading the following notes: